Selling a House with Tenants in California - Easy Process for Landlords

 • The tenant was delinquent in relation to payment of rent or otherwise made a nuisance of themselves

-• The tenant engaged in illegal activity in the rental property
+• The tenant engaged in illegal activity in your rental

 • The tenant refused to allow you entrance—after you afforded them proper notice